Club Dining FAQ's

 What is The Club Dining Facility?

-The Club is located at the Brigham Young University–Hawaii campus and is open all day, for every meal.
+Club Dining is located at the Brigham Young University–Hawaii campus and is open all day, for every meal.
 The primary customers are students, but we are open to the rest of the community as well.
-The Club serves up buffet-style dining and two entrees are offered at each meal of the day.
-Menus of the different entrees for the week can be found here on the Food Services portion of the BYU–Hawaii website, or on Facebook at the BYU–Hawaii Club Dining page .
+Club Dining serves up buffet-style dining and two entrees are offered at each meal of the day.
+Menus of the different entrees for the week can be found on the Club Dining Weekly Menu page, or on the BYU–Hawaii Club Dining Facebook page.
 A vegetarian option is also served at each meal.
 Cereal, ice cream, sandwich materials, a salad bar, and a waffle maker are available at all times while the establishment is open.
-The Club is also prepared to accommodate food allergies.
+Club Dining is also prepared to accommodate food allergies.

-What type of food is served at The Club Dining Facility?
+What type of food is served at Club Dining?

-Accommodating a very diverse cultural environment, The Club serves a variety of foods from all over the world.
+Accommodating a very diverse cultural environment, Club Dining serves a variety of foods from all over the world.
 American, Polynesian, Italian, Japanese, Chinese, Thai, Indian, and Mexican foods are just the tip of the iceberg for what we prepare for students to enhance their experience.
-To learn more about the food itself see our blog at http://thecaf808.blogspot.com/ .

 Nope.
-It's a good idea to look at how many Flex Dollars the student has over the semester and budget them weekly so they don't end up using them all at the beginning or realizing they didn't use any at the end.
-Same idea with Guest Passes.
-The Seasider, where students may use Flex Dollars like a debit card with their student ID, sells basic needs such as laundry detergent and soap, so even if a student does not need more food they can buy practical items with their Flex Dollars.
+It's a good idea to look at how many flex dollars the student has over the semester and budget them weekly so they don't end up using them all at the beginning or realizing they didn't use any at the end.
+Same idea with guest passes.
+The Seasider Snackbar, where students may use flex dollars like a debit card with their student ID, sells basic needs such as laundry detergent and soap, so even if a student does not need more food they can buy practical items with their flex dollars.

 We suggest keeping up with the Student Bulletin on holidays because our hours vary.
 For example, on Thanksgiving, we are only open for breakfast, but you'll need this form filled out so we can provide you with your Thanksgiving dinner.

-If you are called into work at the last minute and it conflicts with the mealtime, you must give us a written note from your supervisor or have the supervisor call the Club supervisor (675-3571) to let us know the times that you will be working.
+If you are called into work at the last minute and it conflicts with the mealtime, you must give us a written note from your supervisor or have the supervisor call the Club Dining supervisor ((808) 675-3571) to let us know the times that you will be working.

 Special Dietary Needs

-The Club Dining Facility has an allergen and gluten-free zone, free from nuts, fish, shellfish, eggs, dairy, wheat, or soy1.
+Club Dining accommodates people with allergies such as nuts, fish, shellfish, eggs, dairy, wheat, or soy1.
 Vegetarian and gluten-free options are served at every meal.
-Should you need special accommodations, please make an appointment with Disability Services , and bring supporting documents regarding your special needs if you have them, then talk with our Club Dining manager and/or the executive chef.
+Should you need special accommodations, please make an appointment with Disability Services, and bring supporting documents regarding your special needs if you have them, then talk with our Club Dining manager and/or the executive chef.

 Comments and Feedback

-1 Food Allergens Disclaimer: BYUH Dining provides consumers with allergies or dietary restrictions of a selection of items with no milk, soy, eggs, peanuts, tree nuts, shellfish, fish or wheat ingredients (Gluten Free).
+1 Food allergens disclaimer: BYUH Club Dining provides consumers with allergies or dietary restrictions of a selection of items with no milk, soy, eggs, peanuts, tree nuts, shellfish, fish, or wheat ingredients (gluten free).
 Items offered at the "Food Allergens/Gluten-Free Zone" are prepared in our facility with equipment that could come into contact with these items.
 Our staff strives to prevent cross-contact of these items during preparation.
 However, consumers should demonstrate self-awareness for minimizing exposure to allergens.
 BYUH will not assume any liability for adverse reactions of food consumed.
-Should you need special accommodations, please visit with a manager or you can email firstname.lastname@example.org .
+Should you need special accommodations, please visit with a manager or you can email email@example.com.